 Dr. Bonnie Berger is the Simons Professor of Mathematics at MIT with a joint appointment in Computer Science.
 After beginning her career working in algorithms at MIT, she was one of the pioneer researchers in computational biology and, together with the many students she has mentored, has been instrumental in defining the field.
 She continues to lead efforts to design algorithms to gain biological insights from recent advances in automated data collection and the subsequent large data sets drawn from them.
 She has received numerous honors including: election to the American Academy of Arts and Sciences, the NIH Margaret Pittman Director’s Award for Outstanding Scientific Achievement & Lectureship, Biophysical Society's Dayhoff Award, Technology Review Magazine's inaugural TR100 as a top young innovator, ACM Fellow, ISCB Fellow, American Institute for Medical and Biological Engineering Fellow, NSF Career Award and Honorary Doctorate from EPFL.
 She over the last years has served as Vice President of ISCB, on the NIH NIGMS and NCBI Advisory Councils, and as Head of the Steering Committee for RECOMB.

-Event Page: This lecture is part of a full day of scheduled events and activities for the third annual celebration of Pi Day, which celebrates the intersection between the quantitative and biomedical sciences.
+Event Information: New Date and Location!
+This year's Pi Day celebration was postponed due to inclement weather on March 14.
+Events will now be held on May 18, 2017.
+This lecture is part of a full day of scheduled events and activities for NIH's 3rd annual celebration of Pi Day, which celebrates the intersection between the quantitative and biomedical sciences.
 Pi Day is an annual celebraton of the irrational number Pi, 3.14..., on March 14.
 On Pi Day and every day, NIH recognizes the importance of building a diverse biomedical workforce with the quantitative skills required to tackle future challenges.
 For more information, vistit: https://nihpiday.nih.gov

 Attending the seminar: This is a public event at the National Institutes of Health.
 All individuals interested in the seminar may attend.
 If this will be your first time visiting the NIH, we strongly encourage you to review the visitor information at: http://www.nih.gov/about/visitor/index.htm and allow extra time for security and transit.
 Individuals with disabilities who need Sign Language Interpreters and/or reasonable accommodation to participate in this event should contact Jacqueline Roberts at Jacqueline.Roberts@nih.gov 301-594-6747, or the Federal Relay, 800-877-8339.
 Requests should be made at least 5 business days in advance of the event.